-3.2.1 Residual wastes comprising the lighter, non-recyclable fraction of the general waste stream which is separated by the blower along the picking line will be stored in a cage beneath the picking line.
-Once the cage reaches capacity, the material is transferred to a designated storage container within the open-fronted structure off the main waste transfer building, where the waste is bulked for storage prior to removal.
-Although some fine organic materials may still be present, any putrescible components (such as black bag wastes) are identified, isolated, and removed during the tipping and sorting process.
+3.2.1 Residual wastes comprising the lighter, non-recyclable fraction of the general waste stream which is separated via the picking line will temporarily be stored in containers beneath the conveyor of the picking line prior to bulking for storage prior to removal in a larger container in the yard of the site.

+3.2.2 Although some fine organic materials may still be present, any putrescible components (such as black bag wastes) are identified, isolated, and removed during the tipping and sorting process.
 As a result, these residual wastes have a significantly lower potential to generate odours compared with the original mixed waste input described in section 3.1 above.